-Drive in two pegs (back to back, touching and upright) to mark where the centre poll will be positioned, and to pull the pole against when raising.
+Drive in two pegs (back to back, touching and upright) to mark where the centre pole will be positioned, and to pull the pole against when raising it.
 Join up the pole, then drive in four pegs, each a pole's-length from the centre pegs you have inserted - A where the door will be, B directly opposite, C and D directly opposite each other at the direct right angles.
 Open out the tent flat in the form of a rough triangle with the door uppermost, the bottom edge of the tent against the centre P and the cap in the direction of peg B. Make sure the ventilator hoops are fully open; they sometimes get bent in packing and this cannot be remedied once the tent is pitched.

 Next find and undo the main guys, which, with an army bell, will be the first, sixth, and thirteenth, counting from the front to the left, and the second, seventh, and thirteenth counting from the front to the right.
 This, however, varies according to the size of the bell in use.
 On some tents certain guys are distinctly marked, but as a rule these markings will not be of use for the method of pitching described here.
 Slip the two side guys over the side pegs C and D, leaving the rope at its full length.

-Insert the pole, fitting the head carefully into the grommet (which can be reached through a ventilator) and place the butt against the centre pegs.
+Insert the pole, fitting the head carefully into the grommet (which can be reached through a ventilator) and place the butt against the centre pegs you inserted.
 To raise the tent, choose one strong, sturdy person to steady the pole, preventing the butt from slipping out of place, while another raises the top until the strain is taken by a third person holding the first and second guys which are both slipped onto the front peg A as soon as the tent is upright.
-Meantime the second Guide slips the back guy over the back peg B. Tighten the side guys and the tent will stand.
+Meantime the second Guide slips the back guy over the back peg B. Tighten the side guys and the tent guyed at four points will stand.
 Adjust all four guys until the pole is absolutely straight.
 If there is a strong wind, four additional pegs can be quickly driven in, one between each of the main guys.
 These are useful in any case to show how the tent is setting.
 (It occasionally happens that tents are inadvertently issued with guy lines and poles of incorrect length.
 If the pole is too long or the guys too short, strain will be experienced in raising the tent, in which case the pegs will have to be moved closer to the centre.)